zigbee-alliance/distributed-compliance-ledger/docs/transactions/model.md

 Not all Model Software Version fields can be edited (see `EDIT_MODEL_VERSION`).

-If one of `OTA_URl`, `OTA_checksum` or `OTA_checksum_type` fields is set, then the other two must also be set.
+If `otaURL` is set, then `otaFileSize`, `otaChecksum` and `otaChecksumType` must all be set as well.
+If `otaURL` is not set, none of should be provided.

 - Parameters:
   - vid: `uint16` -  model vendor ID (positive non-zero)
   - pid: `uint16` -  model product ID (positive non-zero)
   - softwareVersion: `uint32` - model software version
-  - softwareVersionSting: `string` - model software version string
+  - softwareVersionString: `string` - model software version string
   - cdVersionNumber `uint16` - CD Version Number of the certification
   - minApplicableSoftwareVersion `uint32` - MinApplicableSoftwareVersion should specify the lowest SoftwareVersion for which this image can be applied
   - maxApplicableSoftwareVersion `uint32` - MaxApplicableSoftwareVersion should specify the highest SoftwareVersion for which this image can be applied
   - firmwareInformation `optional(string)` - FirmwareInformation field included in the Device Attestation response when this Software Image boots on the device
   - softwareVersionValid `optional(bool)` - Flag to indicate whether the software version is valid or not (default true)
   - otaURL `optional(string)` - URL where to obtain the OTA image
-  - otaFileSize `optional(string)`  - OtaFileSize is the total size of the OTA software image in bytes
+  - otaFileSize `optional(uint64)`  - OtaFileSize is the total size of the OTA software image in bytes
-  - otaChecksum `optional(string)` - Digest of the entire contents of the associated OTA Software Update Image under the OtaUrl attribute, encoded in base64 string representation (max 88 characters).
+  - otaChecksum `optional(string)` - Digest of the entire contents of the associated OTA Software Update Image under the OtaUrl attribute, encoded in base64 string representation (min 44, max 88 characters).
 The digest SHALL have been computed using the algorithm specified in OtaChecksumType.
   - otaChecksumType `optional(int32)` - Numeric identifier as defined in the [IANA Named Information Hash Algorithm Registry](https://www.iana.org/assignments/named-information/named-information.xhtml#hash-alg) for the type of otaChecksum.
 The chosen digest algorithm SHALL have a minimum length of 256 bits.
 To increase interoperability, this field SHALL be one of `1` (sha-256), `7` (sha-384), `8` (sha-512), `10` (sha3-256), `11` (sha3-384), `12` (sha3-512).
   - releaseNotesURL `optional(string)` - URL that contains product specific web page that contains release notes for the device model.
   - schemaVersion: `optional(uint16)` - Schema version to support backward/forward compatability.
 Should be equal to 0 (default 0)